sboh1214/Hwp-Swift/SECURITY.md

-# 보안 정책
+# Security Policy

-## 알려진 이슈
+## Known Issues

-- < 0.4.1
- HwpFile > docInfo > idMappings > faceNameKorean(Count/Array) 누락
+Version < 0.4.1 lacks HwpFile > docInfo > idMappings > faceNameKorean(Count/Array)

-## 지원 버전
+## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |
 | < 0.9.0 | :x:                |
 | 0.9.x   | :white_check_mark: |

-## 취약점 제보
+## Vulnerability Report

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+For minor vulnerability(unsupported version or user accessibility issue), please report using Github issues.

+For major/urgent vulnerability, please email the maintainer (Seungbin Oh @sboh1214) directly.
+We will try to respond ASAP regardless of accept/decline.
+If you haven't heard back from us in 30 days, please email us again.
+If we still don't respond after one business week, you may feel free to publish the vulnerability.